 It was only the first session but I felt so much and it was lovely to see everyone smiling and happy when they left the rooms!

 I remember feeling so blissful at the end of the day when I got home… it was that feeling that I have done something good!
-It is quite hard to describe it but I remember telling my mom that though my body was tired my soul and heart felt really happy and it just felt right~
+It is quite hard to describe it but the feeling that though my body was tired my soul and heart felt really happy and it just felt right~

 Kith, a community dance organisation specialising in well-being through movement and Entrust Care Partnership, supporting families with children with additional needs have joined forces to launch an inclusive dance project based on Aesop’s well-loved fables where children of all abilities explore creative movement.